 Labour hire templates

-We have developed a number of templates that will help you carry out your legal obligations to your employees.
-They are listed on the Labour hire templates for agencies and hosts page below and include:
+WorkSafe has developed templates that will help you carry out your legal obligations to your labour hire workers.
+They are listed on the Labour Hire Templates for Labour Hire Providers and Host Employers page and include:

 - First contact checklist